ocfu/ESPConsole/README.md

-# ESP Console for Arduino Projects
+# ESP Console for Arduino Projects (NONOS)
 ===========================================

 This library offers a command console for the ESP8266 (with ESP32 support in the future) accessible via the serial port (Serial) and a WiFiClient.
 It provides users with an interactive console for entering commands.
 Designed to facilitate debugging during the development of Arduino ESP projects, the library also enables remote administration through a Linux shell-like command interface.

 The console operates non-blockingly and requires frequent calls within the main loop() function without significant delays to function properly.
 It includes basic commands for viewing configuration, status, and processing information.
-Additionally, for projects utilizing a file system (LittleFS), the library provides a set of commands for managing the file system and files.
+Additionally, for projects utilizing a file system (LittleFS), the library provides a set of commands for managing the file system and files and the wifi settings.

+The library also enables and manage basic services, which are quite often needed in many ESP projects, such as logging, OTA and an access point mode with a captive portal for the initial connection to a WiFi network.

 # Contents
 - [Installing](#installing)